 The NFL Draft is an exciting time for all football fans.
 Every year, teams look to fill holes in their roster and add big names to brighten the future for their franchise.
 The NFL Draft takes place in April and happens when the rest of the sports world is pretty slowed down.
 Because of this, the NFL Draft has around six million viewers every year.

-This year, the NFL Draft will have two former Scouts available for selection.
+This year, the NFL Draft will have three former Scouts available for selection.
 The last time a Scout was in the NFL Draft was Tommy Rees in 2014, where he went undrafted.
 Rees was a quarterback for Notre Dame and went undrafted to the Washington Redskins.
 Now he is an offensive coordinator for the Cleveland Browns.

 To begin, Rylie Mills is a defensive tackle from Notre Dame.
 He was a captain this season and a vital player for the Irish.
 Unfortunately, in the Irish’s playoff game vs Indiana, he suffered a knee injury which sidelined him for the rest of the season.